RetoSchmucki/Rpackages/climateExtract/README.md

 **Windows** users, you should refer to the instructions available at http://cirrus.ucsd.edu/~pierce/ncdf/ and install the `ncdf4` package manually from the appropriate `.zip` file.

-**Special note for Windows user** To work properly under windows, you will need to install a tool to unzip the file from your command prompt.
+**To work properly under windows**, you will need to install a tool to unzip the file from your command prompt.
 So to make it easy, you should install Rtools that can be found [here] (https://cran.r-project.org/bin/windows/Rtools/index.html).
 The Rtools installer should install it in "C:\Rtools\bin".
-This need to be added to your PATH environment variable (if you forgot how to do this, follow the [instruction here](http://www.computerhope.com/issues/ch000549.htm).
+This need to be added to your PATH environment variable (if you forgot how to do this, follow the [instruction here](http://www.computerhope.com/issues/ch000549.htm)).
 After this is done, relaunch your R instance and try this system("gzip -h") with the hope that you get the help for the gzip function.

 **Before extracting any data, please read carefully the description of the datasets and the different grid size available (eg. 0.25 deg. regular grid, "TG" average temperature).**